nestjs/docs.nestjs.com/content/controllers.md

 export class ApplicationModule {}
 ```

-We attached the metadata to the module class, and Nest can now easily reflect which controllers have to be mounted.
+We attached the metadata to the module class using the `@Module()` decorator, and Nest can now easily reflect which controllers have to be mounted.

 #### Appendix: Library-specific approach